Research, theorise and analyse social phenomena

 What will I experience?

-- Volunteer locally or do a work placement alongside your studies to improve your employability
+- Have opportunities to volunteer locally or do a work placement alongside your studies to improve your employability

 What opportunities might it lead to?